craftycram/qlockthree/README.md

 3. **Manual Reset**: The device will enter configuration mode if it can't connect to the saved network

 After WiFi reset:
-- Device restarts and creates the `QlockThree-Setup` access point
+- Device restarts and creates the `qlockthree-Setup` access point
 - Connect to this AP and configure new WiFi credentials
 - New credentials are saved and device connects to the new network